 - Travelling itinerary

 Depending on which countries you’re travelling to, there may be different requirements to meet.
 For more information on applying for a Schengen visa, please have a look at this website.

 There are 26 countries in the Schengen zone, including the following:

 Schengen includes most of the European countries but doesn’t include:

 However, Bulgaria and Romania are waiting to be accepted into the Schengen area.

-If you’re looking for travel insurance for a long period time to travel or go backpacking around Europe then check out our backpacking or gap year travel insurance policies for comprehensive cover around the world.
+If you’re looking for travel insurance for a long period time to travel or go backpacking around Europe, don’t worry!
+Our single trip policies can cover you for up to 365 days at a time.